WICG/webpackage/js/sign/README.md

 then you can bypass the passphrase prompt by storing the passphrase in an environment variable named `WEB_BUNDLE_SIGNING_PASSPHRASE`.
 ## Release Notes

+### v0.3.2
+- Enhanced `info` command to display cryptographic validation status and the derived Web Bundle ID for each signature.

 ### v0.3.1
 - Enhanced **CLI**: New commands `add-signature`, `remove-signature`, `replace-signature`, and `info`.